-In Genesis 2:18 God said, “It is not good for man to be alone” and decided to make him a helpmeet (helper).
-Read this chapter from Your Marriage God’s Way to learn why it’s not good for man to be alone, and what it means for a wife to be a helpmeet.
+In Genesis 2:18 God said, “It is not good for man to be alone, I will make him a helpmeet (helper).”
+Read or listen to this chapter from Your Marriage God’s Way to learn why it’s not good for man to be alone, and what it means for a wife to be a helpmeet.

 Table of contents

 - FIVE REASONS IT IS NOT GOOD FOR MAN TO BE ALONE

 - First, it is not good for man to be alone, because he would not have the help he needs.

 - Second, it is not good for man to be alone, because he would not be able to fulfill God’s second command.